repobee/repobee/docs/peer.rst

 .. _peer review:

-Peer review (``assign-reviews`` and ``purge-review-teams`` commands)
+Peer review (``assign-reviews`` and ``end-reviews`` commands)
 **********************************************************************************************
 Peer reviewing is an important part of a programming curriculum, so of course RepoBee facilitates this!
-The relevant commands are ``assign-reviews`` and ``purge-review-teams``.
-Like much of the other functionality in RepoBee, the peer review functionality is built around teams and limited access privileges.
+The relevant commands are ``assign-reviews`` and ``end-reviews``.
+Like much of the other functionality in RepoBee, the peer review functionality is built around indirect access through teams with limited access privileges.
 In short, every student repo up for review gets an associated peer review team generated, which has ``pull`` access to the repo.
-Each student then gets added to ``0 < N
-< num_students`` peer review teams, and are to open a peer review issue in the
+Each student then gets added to ``0 < N < num_students`` peer review teams, and are to open a peer review issue in the associated repos.
-associated repos.
 This is at least the the default.
 See :ref:`review allocation algorithm` for other available review allocation schemes.

 .. important::